RFID Tagging, what does it cost to tag assets?

 The costs will differ depending on how you allocate a team to perform the work.
 For internal teams, costs may be swallowed up as standard operating costs, but that may affect normal business operations, it may also not be the most effective way of implementing RFID.

 Using agency / temporary staff is another option.
 That comes with its own challenges and can cause more issues than a reduced budget justifies.
 Especially when you consider the final point, quality control, getting it wrong can effectively cost the total budget without the end result of having a working system.

 We would suggest a commercial tagging company is your best option, but we are biased of course.
 There is no doubt that most companies are capable of completing an RFID tagging project, the question is whether you want to.

 Timeline is another factor in the equation.
 As is forecasting the timeline, project slippage due to lack of experience is a very real concern.
 Planning the process and applying the right team is essential.

-Quality control, the single most important element of RFID implementation.
+Quality control is the single most important element of RFID implementation.
 Getting it wrong is not an option.

-We would class ourselves as insurance for your RFID implementation.
-By using our services you ensure that the project is implemented quickly and most importantly correctly.
+We would classify ourselves as insurance for your RFID implementation.
+By using our services, you ensure that the project is implemented quickly and most importantly correctly.